About Matt Kenseth

 Kenseth turned what many viewed as a transition year with a new race team and new style of race car into a career-best season in 2013.
 Kenseth and his No. 20 Joe Gibbs Racing team showcased their strength on the race track with a series-best seven victories and challenged for the title until the very last race of the season.
 Of his seven wins in 2013, four of them came at tracks where Kenseth had never won at in the Sprint Cup Series (Darlington, Kentucky, Chicago and New Hampshire).
 His 1,783 laps led and 8.1 average starting position were career bests.
 Kenseth led the point standings for a total of seven weeks during the season and began his ninth appearance in the Chase as the top seed.
 Kenseth finished second in the standings, just 19 points out of the lead.

-The 2014 season marked Matt Kenseth’s sophomore season at Joe Gibbs Racing.
+The 2014 season marked Kenseth’s sophomore season at Joe Gibbs Racing.
 Kenseth brought home 13 top-five and 22 top-10 finishes.
 Those ranked fifth and second respectively among all drivers.
 His 22 top-10 finishes tied for the second most in a single season during his Cup career.
 In 2014, Kenseth nabbed a thrilling win in the Budweiser Duel at Daytona, won two poles (Fontana and Texas 2), and won the final Nationwide Series race at Homestead-Miami Speedway.
 That win was Matt's 60th NASCAR national touring series victory.
-Paired with crew chief Jason Ratcliff, the No. 20 Cup team also qualified for the reformatted Chase for the Sprint Cup (Matt's 10th in 11 seasons) and made it through to the Eliminator Round of competition, ultimately winding up seventh in the driver point standings.
-Kenseth will once again look to add to his win total in 2015.
+Paired with crew chief Jason Ratcliff, the No. 20 Cup team also qualified for the reformatted Chase for the Sprint Cup (Kenseth's 10th in 11 seasons) and made it through to the Eliminator Round of competition, ultimately winding up seventh in the driver point standings.

 Matt Kenseth Fast Facts